-This Asian-style, grilled, vegan Portobello Mushroom Burger is full of delicious umami flavor!
+This Asian-style, grilled, miso Portobello Mushroom Burger is full of delicious umami flavor!
 It’s slathered with Asian-style guacamole and topped with a cool cucumber ribbon salad and crunchy carrot slaw.
 Healthy, delicious, vegan.
 Video!

 Oh my goodness, this Portobello Mushroom Burger is so delicious!
 A flavorful umami bomb!
 Portobello mushrooms are brushed with a Miso-Sesame-Sriracha marinade, then grilled or roasted until perfectly juicy and tender.